-In the Blueberry Spotlight is director / editor / motion graphic designer, Robin Schmidt.
+In the Blueberry Spotlight is Director, Editor, And Motion Graphic Designer Robin Schmidt.

 Robin is exceptionally skilled in several fields; shooting, directing, writing, editing, performing and motion graphic design.
 Before joining Blueberry in 2008 Robin ran his own production company – Chrome Productions, for 8 years and during this time produced, directed and edited music videos, commercials, TV programmes and extreme sports films.
 After making the leap into freelancing, Robin was able to expand on living his potential and pursuing his own creative projects mixed with commercials and brand films.
-In 2010 he won the Bahamas 14 Islands Film Competition and was named ‘One to Watch’ by Moviescope magazine.
+In 2010 he won the Bahamas 14 Islands Film Competition and was named “One to Watch” by Moviescope magazine.
 Following this he was taken on by Canon as a pro ‘envoy’ for a year and became one of their leading DSLR bloggers, experimenting and pushing the boundaries with new kit, and sharing tips and tricks along the way.
-This led him to winning a year long contract designing and implementing a content marketing strategy for a luxury resort brand in Mauritius.
-Making original and seriously creative content for commercials, Robin is paving his way into directing features and has written and directed two award winning films to date; ‘Afterdeath‘ and ‘Dog‘.
+This led him to win a year-long contract designing and implementing a content marketing strategy for a luxury resort brand in Mauritius.
+Making original and seriously creative content for commercials, Robin is paving his way into directing features and has written and directed two award-winning films to date; ‘Afterdeath‘ and ‘Dog‘.

 I feel like these go hand in hand.
 My feature film had both ups and downs, I’m so glad I did it but it took so much out of me.
 I directed ‘The Indestructibles’ for the channel Dave, that was a big ‘up’ but when I finished I didn’t get any work for 4 months, which is rare.